 The development of pallet forks and pallets with a center stringer provided a significant advantage.
-With the addition of the center stringer, the reduced span between supports meant that thinner deck boards could still provide adequate stiffness.
+With the addition of the center stringer, the reduction of the span between supports meant that thinner deck boards could still provide adequate stiffness.

 The addition of the bottom pallet deck in the 1930s also meant that unit loads of materials could be more readily stacked in order to improve space utilization in factories and depots.

 Examples of modern skids include wood pallets without a bottom deck or nestable pallets.
-Such skids include Litco presswood pallets, as well as plastic distribution pallets.
-Examples of both of types of skids are pictured earlier in this article.
+Such nestable skids include Litco's engineered wood pallets, as well as plastic distribution pallets.
+Examples of both types of skids are pictured earlier in this article.
 Many paper pallets would also be classified as skids, such as the IKEA paper pallet pictured above.